-Would your students enjoy handling authentic native tools … seeing an array of arrowheads with new eyes … exploring how stone, clay, and bone were used to do every day jobs thousands of years ago … and never again looking at the ground in the same way?
+Would your students enjoy handling authentic native tools … seeing an array of arrowheads with new eyes … exploring how stone, clay, and bone were used to do everyday jobs thousands of years ago … and never again looking at the ground in the same way?
 Then bring the excitement of archaeological discovery into your school with this unique opportunity!
 This program brings artifacts from the Hudson Valley region into your classroom where students touch, investigate, and discover experientially.

 Through a hands-on investigation with local aquatic life, students interact with, identify, classify, and observe how these creatures live and interact in their underwater environment.
 Students investigate the concept of niche as they meet aquatic insects, mollusks, amphipods, annelids, zooplankton and their predators as they explore how clean water plays a vital role in our environment and in our health.

 Bring the wonder of a pond into your classroom with the Pond Keepers program.
 Students will learn how a variety of creatures adapt to life in a pond during this in-depth study.
-A Preserve educator will set up a mini-pond aquarium, stocked with local pond life, that will stay in your classroom for two weeks.
+A Preserve educator will set up an aquarium, stocked with local pond life, that will stay in your classroom for two weeks.
 The Preserve provides:

 – Teacher training prior to the program;

 – Two classroom visits from a Preserve educator to introduce and wrap up the program;